AlgART Home

 There are two important notes concerning usage of matrices.

 First, the matrix indexes in all methods (index, dim(n), dim argument in MemoryModel.newMatrix, etc.) are ordered from the lowest index to the highest.
 Please compare: for numeric matrix m, m.array().getDouble(m.index(15,10)) returns the element #15 of the row #10.
-However, for usual 2-dimentional Java array, declared as "double[][] a", the same element is accessed as a[10][15]!
+However, for usual 2-dimensional Java array, declared as "double[][] a", the same element is accessed as a[10][15]!

 Second, the number of indexes in the index method may differ from the number of dimensions (dimCount()).
 In any case, the returned position in calculated by the formula listed above (in-1dn-2...d1d0 + ... + i2d1d0 + i1d0 + i0), where i0, i2, ..., in-1 are the coordinates passed to the method, and dk is the dimension #k or 1 if k>=dimCount().